aleshaleksey/fansys23/04-combat.md

 A targeted attack is an attack made specifically against an entity and involves the attacker making a [NAP] or [SAP] based attack roll against the target.
 Usually targeted attacks do damage, but they can also have other effects, for example the "grapple" manoeuvre.
 Targeted attacks can target more than one entity (eg ["Broad Strike"](06-abilities.md#broad-strike)), as long as they are specifically attacking those entities and not the general area.

 ___
+#### Attack Bonuses
+An entity has 4 attack bonuses (STR, DEX, INT, WIS) that represent how likely its targeted attacks are to be effective.
+An entity rolls an attack against a target's HiT (if the attack causes damage), or against one of its 4 save thresholds (for all combat manoeuvres other than the attack manoeuvre).

+The calculations for attack bonuses are found in ["Base Rules: NAP and SAP, NAT and SAT"](02-base-rules.md#nap-and-sap-nat-and-sat-attack-of-the-three-letter-words-ii).

+___
+#### HiT (Hit Threshold)
+Representing how difficult it is to cause it damage with a targeted attack that causes damage.
+Attackers roll an attack with an attack bonus against the HiT.

+The calculations for attack thresholds are found in [" NAP and SAP, NAT and SAT"](02-base-rules.md#nap-and-sap-nat-and-sat-attack-of-the-three-letter-words-ii).

+___
 ### Area of effect attacks
 Area of effect attacks are made against a given area and generally affect all, or most of the entities and potentially objects within that area.
 A ["Elemental Cone"](06-abilities.md#cone) or ["Forest of Flame"](08-spell-list.md#forest-of-flame) are examples of area of effect attacks, although an avalanche or a tsunami can also be seen as area of effect attack.
 Entities caught within an area of effect attack must succeed on a [saving throw](02-base-rules.md#saving-throws) vs the attack's save threshold or suffer the full effects of the attack.
 Sometimes, upon a successful save it still suffers some of the effects.
 It is possible for an area of effect attack to only target the square occupied by a single entity.

 ___
 ### Attacks of influence
 Some attacks, especially supernatural attacks, adversely influence a target, targets, or area.
 In this case it is treated like an area of effect attack (saving throw vs save threshold).
 An example would the ["Charm"](06-abilities.md#charm-i-iv) ability, or the ["Winter's Touch"](08-spell-list.md#winters-touch) spell.
 [Diseases and poisons](14-poisons-and-diseases.md#poisons-and-diseases) can also be considered attacks of influence, although on occasion they might be used as area of effect attacks, so it should be noted that there is often a fine line between the two.

+___
+#### Save thresholds
+An entity has 4 save thresholds (STR, DEX, INT, WIS) that represent:

+1. How likely it is to successfully defend against non-damaging combat manoeuvres.
+In this case, the attacker rolls an attack with an attack bonus against the target save threshold.
+2. How successful its area of effect and 'special' attacks are (such as spells).
+In this case, the target rolls a saving throw with the relevant bonus against the attacker's save threshold.

+The calculations for attack thresholds are found in ["Base Rules: NAP and SAP, NAT and SAT"](02-base-rules.md#nap-and-sap-nat-and-sat-attack-of-the-three-letter-words-ii).

+___
+#### Save Bonuses, one for each stat
+An entity has 6 saving throws, one for each stat[1].
+Representing how well a target resists targeted effects and area of effect attacks.
+A target rolls a save with a save bonus against an attacker's save threshold.

+The calculations for saves are found in ["Base Rules: Saving throws"](02-base-rules.md#saving-throws).

+1. Some entities do not have all 6 stats.
+In that case they automatically fail saves for the stats that are missing.

 ___
 ### Attacks and damage bonuses